A Selective Timeline of Art Censorship from 1989 to the Present

 An addition to the NEA appropriations bill bans funds appropriated by the National Endowment for the Arts or Humanities from being used to support “materials which in the judgement of the NEA…may be considered obscene,” including “depictions of sadomasochism, homoeroticism, the sexual exploitation of children, or of individuals engaged in sex acts, which, taken as a whole, do not have serious literary, artistic, political, or scientific value.”
 A federal court invalidates the amendment in 1990 as unconstitutionally vague and chilling the excercise of First Amendment rights.

 - NEA Chair Pulls Funding from AIDS-related Exhibition, Witnesses: Against Our Vanishing, 1989: NEA Chair John Frohnmayer pulls funding from Witnesses: Against Our Vanishing, an AIDS-related exhibition at Artists Space in New York.
-Folowing an outcry from the arts community, Frohnmayer restores the exhibition's grant, but with the stipulation that funds cannot be used for the catalogue.
+Following an outcry from the arts community, Frohnmayer restores the grant for the exhibition, but with the stipulation that funds cannot be used for the catalogue.

 - San Diego Vetoes Grant for Billboard Project, Welcome to America’s Finest Tourist Plantation, 1989: The San Diego City Council’s Public Services and Safety Committee vetoes a grant to Installation Gallery, a local alternative art space, for its coordination of Welcome to America’s Finest Tourist Plantation, a billboard project by San Diego artists David Avalos, Louis Hock, Elizabeth Sisco, and Deborah Small.
 The billboard contains images of police arresting illegal immigrants and undocumented workers.
 Additional info: Public Art at Work: Democracy Untested is Democracy Denied